 The Group's operations are subject to various environmental laws, including those relating to soil contamination, health and hygiene, air pollution control, water pollution control, waste disposal and noise pollution control and storage of hazardous materials.
 For example, under the Soil Contamination Countermeasures Act and related regulations, landowners in Japan are responsible for removal or remedy of several hazardous substances and Brazilian environmental laws also establish rules for the proper disposal of solid wastes, including those resulting from construction work.
-In China, the Environment Protection Law sets forth the general principles for pollution controls, and the Law on Prevention and Control of Atmospheric Pollution, the Law on Prevention and Control of Water Pollution and the Law on Prevention and Control of Environmental Pollution by Solid Waste provide more detailed rules on preventing and controlling these major types of pollutions.
+In China, the Environment Protection Law sets forth the general principles for pollution controls, and the Law on Prevention and Control of Atmospheric Pollution, the Law on Prevention and Control of Water Pollution and the Law on Preventing and controlling these major types of pollutions.
 In addition, the Administration Regulations on Environmental Protection for Construction Projects and other relevant regulations of the PRC specifically regulate environmental issues related to construction activities.
 The costs of removal or remediation of pollutions could be substantial.
 These laws often impose liability without regard to whether the owner or operator knew of, or was responsible for, the release or presence of hazardous substances.